particle-iot/docs/src/content/quickstart/aqmk-project.md

 ## Measuring dust levels

 Now that we have everything set-up, let’s connect the Dust sensor.
-The Grove Dust sensor is a Shinyei PPD42 device that uses Static light scattering with a red LED, a photodiode, and an infrared LED to measure the amount of dust particles in the air.
+The Grove Dust sensor is a Shinyei PPD42 device that uses Static light scattering with a red LED, a phototransistor, and an infrared LED to measure the amount of dust particles in the air.
 It’s a clever little digital device, and is easy to set-up if you have a few formulas in hand.

 1. In the project you just created, we need to add some items at the top of your firmware, before the `setup` and `loop`.
 First, add a reference to use the newlib Math functions by including the Math.h header file.
 This lets us use the pow() function with our first sensor.
 Next, add a couple #define directives.
 The first is for the digital pin of your dust sensor, and the second is the number of milliseconds that we want to elapse between sensor readings.